webcrofting/rde/README.md

 - call rde.sh start
 - point your browser to localhost:3000

+### ... use it for an existing project

+- Go to your rails directory
+- call rde.sh init

 ### ... bundle

 - rde.sh bundle (it rebuilds the docker image)